dhbrookes/pb_solvers/pbsam/README.md

 PB-SAM code: Poisson-Boltzmann Semi-Analytical Method
 ============

-Welcome to the home for the [PB-SAM code](http://www.poissonboltzmann.org)!
+Welcome to the home for the [PB-SAM code](https://github.com/davas301/pb_solvers/tree/master/pbsam)!

 ## Building

 To build this branch, follow the instructions below:

 ~~~
+cd [pb_solvers_home]
 mkdir build
 cd build
-mkdir bin
 cmake ..
-make
+make pbsam pbsamtest
 ~~~

 This will make executables for pbsam and pbsamtest.
-Right now, the pbsam executable gets put in a bin directory but for some reason the pbsamtest does not?
-Both executables can be found in the build directory subdirectories `pbsam/` and `pbsamtest/`
+Both executables can be found in the build directory subdirectory `bin/`.

 ## Running